St. Michael's Hospital

 Focus: Provision of pharmaceutical care to inpatients as well as to selected ambulatory clinics

 Established in: 1964

-Applications are available from the HPRFO (Hospital Pharmacy Residency Forum of Ontario) website and applicants must follow the procedure outlined by the Canadian Pharmacy Residency Board, with application documents being uploaded to the central collection site and an agreement form being submitted to the Residency Matching Service.
-Interviews at St. Michael’s Hospital will be offered to selected candidates with a minimum entry level (BScPhm or PharmD) degree from an accredited school of pharmacy after an internal screening process.
-In-person interviews are strongly encouraged, but interviews utilizing video conferencing technology will be considered in exceptional circumstances.
+All applications should be submitted through the PRAMS website following dates and procedures as outlined by the Canadian Pharmacy Residency Board (CPRB).
+Interviews at St. Michael's Hospital will be offered to selected candidates with a minimum entry level (BScPhm or PharmD) degree from an accredited school of pharmacy after an internal screening process.
+In-person interviews will be conducted from October - December 2018.
+Interviews utilizing video conferencing technology will be considered only in exceptional circumstances.

 - St Michael’s Hospital Inter-Professional Education Events (minimum of one)